vmware-archive/concourse-pipeline-samples/private-docker-registry/README.md

 ![Concourse and a Private Docker Registry](https://raw.githubusercontent.com/lsilvapvt/concourse-pipeline-samples/master/common/images/concourse-and-private-registry.jpg)

-# Concourse pipelines with a local private Docker Registry
+# Concourse pipelines with a local Docker Registry

 A typical question that surfaces from customers planning to adopt and deploy Concourse on their production environments is _“How do I run Concourse tasks on a protected or internetless environment where no access to Docker Hub is available?”_.
 The typical short answer from experts or from the [Concourse documentation](http://concourse.ci/running-tasks.html) is _“deploy your own private Docker registry and point your Concourse tasks to that registry’s images”_.